This article will provide you with resources, guidance, and options as you look to teach with VEX IQ this fall.

-- Using the Knowledge Base: Depending on your current implementation challenges, you may need some more resources so you can teach 1:1 with your VEX IQ robot.
-The Knowledge Base is a library of information for all things VEX.
-Like any library, the Knowledge Base can be used for reference, but it can also be used for teaching and learning.
-Go here for more activities that students can complete with the Knowledge Base.
+- Using the VEX Library: Depending on your current implementation challenges, you may need some more resources so you can teach 1:1 with your VEX IQ robot.
+The VEX Library is a library of information for all things VEX.
+Like any library, the VEX Library can be used for reference, but it can also be used for teaching and learning.
+Go here for more activities that students can complete with the VEX Library.

 Continue reading below for more information on how any of these options for going 1:1 with your VEX IQ robot can be successfully implemented.

 STEM Labs are a supplemental educational resource used by thousands of teachers all over the world.
 Instead of having to create your own lessons and materials, STEM Labs provide free, easy to follow STEM lessons and activities that align with educational standards.
 STEM Labs function as “plugin” lessons that can fit into your existing curriculum.
 You can also utilize multiple Labs in a sequential order to create a unique, extended learning experience for your students.
 STEM Labs can be the foundation of your classroom as you implement 1:1 with VEX IQ.
 For more information about STEM Labs and all of the teacher resources provided with them, please read this recent blog post.

 Organizing Your Classroom